splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 ## 2. Fix PHP/Apache Deployment

+{{% alert title="Workshop Question" color="danger" %}}

+Before we start, let's check the current status of the PHP/Apache deployment.
+Which Auto-Detect detector has fired?

+{{% /alert %}}

-To fix the PHP/Apache deployment, edit the deployment and reduce the CPU resources further.
+To fix the PHP/Apache deployment, edit the deployment and reduce the CPU resources further:

 ```bash
 kubectl edit deployment php-apache -n apache